openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 tests are available under the `test/unit` directory.

 #### Functional Tests

+##### OpenStack Swift Havana Setup
+Currently, Havana OpenStack Swift is still under development.
+While currently there is no official release for Havana Swift, there is a yum repo with multiple Havana Swift RPM development releases available.
+Please refer to the following [README][] file for more information.

+##### Executing the tests
 The automated functional tests only run on RPM based systems like Fedora/CentOS, etc.  To run the functional tests, the following requirements must be met.